 Most of us self-medicate to some degree to manage our emotional needs.
 Self-medicating can be defined as a behavior in which an individual uses a substance or any exogenous influence to self-administer treatment for physical or psychological ailments.
 Self-medicating can be done through the use of drugs, alcohol, and other substances to deal with a … Continue reading Self-medicating with art: A guide

-Any form of writing, including artistic, academic, or otherwise, can serve as a form of self-therapy, a way to make sense of our thoughts and feelings and discover our deepest desires.
-One way to incorporate writing into our daily routine is by keeping a daily journal.
+Writing can be a very therapeutic endeavor.
+Any form of writing, including creative, academic, or otherwise, can serve as a form of self-exploration to make sense of our thoughts and feelings, and discover our deepest desires.
+Keeping a personal journal is one of the ways in which we can incorporate writing into our lives to … Continue reading Keeping a daily journal for mental well-being

 In my previous article, titled how to fill our days, I mentioned, rather sarcastically, that we should all denounce the Busyness Olympics, and instead brag about the glorious 7 to 8 hours of sleep we get each night.
 Unless there is a legitimate reason for an individual to sacrifice sleep, such as needing to work … Continue reading Sleep hygiene: is your sleep dirty?